 But here's a guy who didn't need it.

-He didn't need the abuse that he was taking, he didn't need the abuse that he was getting.
+He didn't need the abuse that he was getting.

-He was president of a company called G.D.
-Searle when they developed and then rolled out a product called Aspertame or Equal.
+He was president of a company called GD Searle when they developed and then rolled out a product called Aspertame or Equal.

-He had me in the face of just overwhelming personal criticism, as well as uh professional criticism.
+And I had the greatest admiration for him, even in the face of just overwhelming personal criticism as well as professional criticism.

 This guy's a genuine statesman, and he was working hard and oriented toward the U.S. national security, and there were people out to destroy him for it.